CBHS Health logo

 Bowel cancer

-• Have a family history of bowel cancer
+• Family history of bowel cancer (aside from very elderly relatives).

 How do I get screened?

-The screening process for bowel cancer is no longer scary or messy!
+The screening process for bowel cancer is no longer scary or messy.
 In fact, a free and simple at-home test is available.
 The National Bowel Screening Program invites eligible people aged between 50-74 to take part in two-yearly screenings, sending an at-home test kit to your Medicare-listed address.
-The test - called the immunochemical faecal occult blood test (iFOBT) − looks for is invisible traces of blood in your stool.
+People aged 45-49 can request their first screening kit at the National Cancer Screening Register website.
+The test - called the immunochemical faecal occult blood test (iFOBT) − looks for invisible traces of blood in your stool.

-If you test positive, your GP will refer you for further tests, e.g. a colonoscopy.
-Even if you get a negative result, it’s important to do your tests every two years or talk to your doctor immediately if you develop bowel cancer symptoms.
+If you test positive, your GP will refer you for further tests, like a colonoscopy.
+Even if you get a negative result, it’s important to test every two years or talk to your doctor immediately if you develop bowel cancer symptoms.

 Learn more